-After the rapids, we pulled off to the side to “go for a swim.”
+After the white water rapids, we pulled off to the side to “go for a swim.”
 The guide explained how to safely jump into the water just passed the rapids and let the water push you out.
 Then we would have to swim back over to the boat, or else get looped through again.

 We were all a bit nervous to jump off the small cliff into the water.
 All except my crazy husband, of course.
 He went right up to the edge, got a mischievous smile on his face and asked, “Is it okay to do a flip?”
 My response was, “Absolutely not.”
 But apparently he wasn’t asking me, because before I knew it, he was somehow twisting his 6’3” body in mid-air.
 Show off.